solidify-project/engine/_help/src/Pages/folders-structure/data.md

 #### Data

 Inside `Data` folder there will be all data files.
-For now Solidify Engine can support those data formats:
+For now Solidify Engine can support the following data formats:

 - json
 - csv
 - txt
 - yaml (yml)

-On views you can use global object `Data` to access actual data that are located on a file system.
+On views you can use global object `Data` to access actual data that is located on the file system.

 ##### Example

-Let's assume that you have following folders structure on you file system:
+Let's assume that you have the following folders structure on you file system:

 ```
 Data